Coping with grief after a sudden death

 Additional tips

 After a sudden death, you may find yourself wanting to take the time to consider what is important in your life.
 This action allows you to count your blessings and evaluate who and what has made you who you are.
 Many people also consider joining grief support groups or talking with friends and family.
-Others start grief journaling in order to cope with their thoughts and emotions.
+Others start grief journaling to cope with their thoughts and emotions.

 “It is important to remember that grief is a normal reaction for someone who experiences an unexpected loss, and everyone grieves differently,” said Weiner.